VOLCANO NATURALIST PROGRAM 2023

 Attendance:

-Volcano Naturalists must complete a minimum of 30 hours of virtual classroom instruction (not including field trips) to receive their certification.
+Volcano Naturalists must complete a minimum of 30 hours of live virtual classroom instruction (not including field trips) to receive their certification.
+Participants must attend sessions in real time to receive credit.
 Participants who need to miss more than two classes should contact the facilitator before registering to make sure that they will meet the minimum hour requirements.

 Volunteer Commitment: